Joewings-jw/angular-api-backend/README.md

 As expected,we inject the HttpClient into our product service so that we can access the GET,POST,PUT, basically every other Http verb required to send an HTTP request to the backend.

-The angular-inmemory api requires that the url passed to start with the word api followed with the entity to be accessed.Hence we define a private base_URL to serve as a api endpoint.
+The angular-inmemory api requires that the url passed,should start with the word api followed with the entity to be accessed.Hence we define a private base_URL to serve as an api endpoint.

 In our used cases,the base_URL is passed as a parameter in the Http methods.